DanielE-J/Pancake-palace/README.md

 ### Lower nav

-* Includes a lower navigation section with opening hours, location, newsletter and contact information.
+* Includes a lower navigation section with opening hours, location and contact information.
 * Offers essential information and enhancing user experience and facilitating easy communication with the business.

 ![lower nav](Assets/Readme_images/phonenav.PNG)